Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

 3. Select an attribute set in the *Attribute Set* drop-down list.
 All active attribute sets are displayed in the list.

-  > [Info] You need to specify defining and differing attributes for the variant set at a later step.
+  > [Info] You need to specify defining and changeable attributes for the variant set at a later step.
 Be aware that only those attributes assigned to the selected attribute set will be available.

   The *Formulas* section with the *Formula for SKU* field is displayed.